chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 == Changelog ==

+= 2.0.1 =
+ * Compatibility Update: Updated to indicate compatibility with WordPress 4.9.8.

 = 2.0.0 =
  * Enhancement: Removed the requirement for the user to select "Yes" from the drop down in order to initiate an update.
 This new version does not change the appearance of the upload form.
 Instead, it automatically creates a backup and performs an upgrade if the supplied plugin or theme already exists.
  * Enhancement: If a zip backup file cannot be created, the old directory is renamed to a new name in order to still keep a backup.